HausDAO/daohaus-website/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## 📅 Adding Shared Calendar to Google
+1. Go to Calendar
+2. Under Other calendars heading on left click +
+3. Click From URL
+4. Paste the following URL of calendar: https://sesh.fyi/calendar/jFrYhCrXkZ3hF1YCwTTD7D.ics
+5. 💥